Looking for stories you can feel good about handing to your kids?

 No, we don't promote any religion.
 It's up to you how you want to bring up your kids.

 We neither promote nor speak against any specific religion.
-Just good stories.
+We just provide good stories.

 It depends.
 Our stories often contain magical elements and fantasy creatures, whether it's fairies, witches, dragons, or goblins.